pryv/dev-site/source/guides/custom-auth.md

     "customAuth": {
       "PryvAuthentication": {
         "apiEndpoint": "https://alice.pryv.me/",
-        "id": "alices-verification-abc"
+        "accessId": "alices-verification-abc"
       }
     }
   }
-  // ...
 }
 ```

 - 4 Alice queries Bob's data with the following header:

 ```
-[<access-token>: bobs-token-for-alice <caller-id>: alices-token]
+[<access-token>: bobs-token-for-alice <caller-id>: alices-token-for-bob]
 ```

 It should follow the auth format as specified in the `context` properties of the function `customAuthStepFn` (see [previous section](#function-to-implement)): `[<access-token> <caller-id>]` .

 - 5
  - 5.1 The Pryv.io API validates `bobs-token-for-alice`.
- - 5.2 The Custom Authentication function looks for a field `customAuth:PryvAuthentication` in the retrieved Access' `clientData`.
+ - 5.2 The Custom Authentication function looks for a field `customAuth.PryvAuthentication` in the retrieved Access' `clientData`.
  - 5.3 Upon finding it, it fetches Alice's token's information, using Alice's `apiEndpoint` that is provided in the `clientData` field of Bob's access:

   ```
   GET {apiEndpoint}/access-info

-  Authorization: alices-token
+  Authorization: alices-token-for-bob
   ```

   - 5.4 It receives the access information of Alice's verification token: